israel-lugo/capidup/docs/capidup.rst

    Multiple (in bytes) for the partial read size.

-   GNU/Linux seems to do faster when reading multiples of page size (usually 4096 on x86).
+.. tip:: GNU/Linux should be faster when reading multiples of page size (usually 4096 bytes on x86).

 .. data:: capidup.finddups.PARTIAL_MD5_READ_RATIO